TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/AccessControl/Index.rst

 Access Control
 ==============

+Access control is about visibility of content on your website.

-There are many ways to restrict access to pages, content elements and other information from your TYPO3 CMS installation.
-This can be simple time ranges all the way to requesting a formal authentication.
+There are many ways to restrict access to pages, content elements and other information in your TYPO3 CMS installation.
+Options can range from hiding pages in menus, to limiting visibility of content for a set time period, all the way through to requiring visitors to log in to view content.

 These various options are presented in this chapter.

 .. toctree::